rsdoiel/antenna/socal_north.md

 ---

-## A Coveted Crypt Next To Marilyn Monroe In Westwood Could Be Yours
+## A Coveted Crypt Next To Marilyn Monroe In Westwood Could Be Yours — For The Right Price

 date: 2024-01-16, updated: 2024-01-17, from: The LAist